 Scanning time is blazingly fast, tag management is on the whole very accurate and the category labels are fairly intuitive.
 I am glad they used text labels for each category over icons, they are much quicker to understand.
 All tracks are organized into song, artist, album, and genre with a further option to connect to cloud storage options.

-Above the category breakdowns, you have 3 more features which split the functionality between the library management, playlist, and favorites functionality and fairly powerful search feature that can mine the database based on your text inputs.
+Above the category breakdowns, you have 3 more features that split the functionality between the library management, playlist, and favorites functionality and a fairly powerful search feature that can mine the database based on your text inputs.

 In this particular firmware, HiBY Link is not yet active, it will be in the international firmware release.
 For further details of how cool HiBY Link is please see our iDAP-6 review released last week which makes extensive use of the duplex BT and HiBy Link services.

 In summary, HiBY will allow you to not only tap into alternative storage services on a BT connection but will also display them inside the HiBY Music app for you to control and play.
 It is a fantastic and innovative piece of software that turns the R6 into either remote control or a remote transport.

 The R6 HiBy Music app also offers a simple but effective UPnP and DLNA cloud service.
 There is also an option to connect to Baidu cloud services for remote storage streaming but I am not sure if that will be available in the international firmware.

 The DLNA service is an alternative to more comprehensive tools such as BubbleUPnP which also works just fine on the R6.
 You can tap any source reciprocal DLNA server such as oShare on Windows and render the tracks locally on the R6.